How to Turn Research Into a Short Video

 Keep the strongest proof in the middle of the sequence

 If you spend your best material too early, the rest of the video often flattens out.
+If you delay all the proof too long, the video can feel vague.
 The right balance is usually simple: hook first, clarification second, strongest proof in the middle, then the takeaway.

 Process visual showing research moving through four stages: choose takeaway, select findings, map beats, and shape the final short-video structure.